 If you are an Irish citizen living outside Ireland and are applying for a passport through your Irish embassy or consulate, there may be additional administrative costs or handling charges depending on where you live.
 Check this in advance with the Irish embassy or consulate in the country in which you are living.

-You can pay for your Irish passport through Passport Express, at a Passport Office public counter, by ordinary post, or through your nearest Irish embassy or consulate abroad.
+You can pay for your Irish passport through Passport Express or at a Passport Office public counter if you are living in Ireland.
 If you are paying by cheque, it must be in euros and be drawn on an Irish bank.

 If you are using An Post's Passport Express service, you should pay the passport application fees and the extra Passport Express fee directly to An Post, either by cash, cheque or Laser debit card.

 If you are applying in person at the Passport Office in Dublin or Cork, you can pay by cash, cheque, credit or Laser debit card, postal order or bank draft.

 If you are living abroad, you can pay by ordinary post, or through your nearest Irish embassy or consulate abroad.
 If you wish to pay by cheque, the Embassy or Consulate in question will advise the correct payment details to enter on the cheque.